 By Anthony Caruso III | Publisher

 The No. 15-seeded Princeton Tigers continue to march on in the NCAA Men’s Basketball Tournament.
-The New Jersey-based Tigers defeated the No. 7-seeded Missouri Tigers on 78-63 Tigers on Saturday at the Golden1 Center in Sacramento, California.
+The New Jersey-based Tigers defeated the No. 7-seeded Missouri Tigers 78-63 Tigers on Saturday at the Golden1 Center in Sacramento, California.

 With the win, the Tigers advance to the Sweet 16.
 At this time, the team does not know who their opponent will be.